Click here for the home page

 FOOTNOTES

-2. In recent years some utterly ridiculous ideas have been taught in our schools under the name of "Afro-centric education."
+1. In recent years some utterly ridiculous ideas have been taught in our schools under the name of "Afro-centric education."
 Basically, these assert that the ancient Egyptians were black, and that their knowledge and wealth was later stolen by white men.
 Those who put forth such claims are certified black racists, and nothing they teach agrees with the plain facts.
-For example, on the supposed race of the Egyptians, anthropologists have examined thousands of skeletons and mummies and concluded that as far back as the Old Kingdom, Egypt was inhabited by the same types of people one sees there today: some white, some black, most brown.
+For example, on the supposed race of the Egyptians, anthropologists have examined thousands of skeletons and mummies and concluded that as far back as the Old Kingdom, Egypt was inhabited by the same types of people one sees there today: some were white, some were black, most were brown.

 9. Imhotep nearly overshadowed his boss.
 After his lifetime the Egyptians proclaimed him the god of healing and made statues of him.
 So did the Greeks, who put him in their myths as Aesculapius, a great doctor who could even bring dead patients back to life.